-3.1.2 Overall, the proposals for the site can be considered sustainable in historic environment terms; in that they are a continuation albeit revised, of works approved in 2018 which will lead to the delivery of a self preserving historic asset.
-The character of the listed building has been preserved and will continue to be preserved as the new proposals will provide a viable future to enable the buildings to self preserve.
-Subsequently a revitalised Six Bells will significantly improve its offer as a local community asset and bring wider social and economic benefits.
-It is hoped that the alterations and extension will also contribute to the re-definition of the character of the immediate historic environment and allow the site to make a more coherent contribution than the as fond condition.
+3.1.2 Overall, the proposals for the site can be considered sustainable in historic environment terms; in that they are a continuation, albeit revised, of works approved in 2018 which will lead to the delivery of a self preserving historic asset.
+The character of the listed building has been preserved and will continue to be preserved as the new proposals will provide a viable future for the Six Bells.
+Subsequently, a revitalised Six Bells will significantly improve its offer as a local community asset and bring wider social and economic benefits.
+It is hoped that the alterations and extension will also contribute to the re-definition of the character of the immediate historic environment and allow the site to make a more coherent contribution than the as found condition.

-3.1.3 It is considered that a sensitively extended and revitalised Six Bells public will not just preserve the character of the area; it will enhance the immediate locality and setting of this part of Ruislip.
+3.1.3 It is considered that a sensitively extended and revitalised Six Bells public house will not just preserve the character of the area; it will enhance the immediate locality and setting of this part of Ruislip over the 2018 as fond situation.
 The proposals will lead to increased levels of local employment and increase in custom to shops and other community facilities.
-Most importantly, the Six Bells will contribute to local social cohesion and interaction providing a new place to meet, socialise and work.
+Most importantly, the Six Bells will contribute to local social cohesion and interaction providing an improved place to meet, socialise and work.